Manufacturing engineer: job description

 If you are a school leaver, you may be able to enter the profession as a trainee with a higher national diploma (HND) or an advanced or higher apprenticeship in an appropriate subject such as manufacturing or mechanical engineering.
 To find out more about getting into engineering via a school leaver route, visit the engineering section of TARGETcareers, our website aimed at school leavers.

-You can gain useful experience and insights into the profession through presentations, sponsorship, vacation work and industrial placements.
+You can gain useful experience and insights into the profession through presentations, degree sponsorship, vacation work and industrial placements.
+Take a look at our list of engineering employers who offer industrial placements and summer internships.

 Achieving chartered (CEng) status with the Engineering Council can help to demonstrate your professionalism and commitment to your field.
 To become chartered, you will need an accredited bachelors degree in engineering or technology, plus an appropriate masters degree (MEng) or doctorate (EngD) accredited by a professional engineering institution such as the Institution of Mechanical Engineers (IMechE).
 You will also be eligible with an integrated MSc.
 To find out more, take a look at our guide to chartership.